 Gardens and patio areas are well-defined places of your house where you can have fun with family and friends at any time.
 You can stroll there, relax, eat, play, and possibly do anything there relative to your outdoor activities.
-Without a wise selection of suitable pieces of furniture, the outdoor area is of no use.
+Without a wise selection of suitable pieces of table, the outdoor area is of no use.
 You need sitting benches, sofas, and dining tables to enjoy to the fullest.
-The DIY outdoor table is really interesting.
-Sound good?
-Thought so!
-Let’s get to it so you can pick one and get started!

 2 - 1 x 4 cedar boards @ 8 feet